abrarsheikhsony/SFDC-apex-mdapi/README.md

-# Salesforce Apex Metadata API
+# Apex Metadata API

 ## What is Apex Metadata API?
-It lets you make metadata changes directly from native Apex.
-Previously, accessing metadata required using the standard Salesforce Metadata API.
+It allows you to make metadata changes directly from Apex.

 ## Currently limited to two (2) metadata types:
 <ol type="1">